Salix joins up with Cosmo Pharma's Irish unit for tax savings

 SHARES LEAP

 Cosmo's shares surged on the news, in part because investors had undervalued Cosmo until now, according to dealers.
-The shares were 8.3 percent higher in early trading, bucking a 0.4 percent drop in the European sector .SXDP.
+The shares were 8.3 percent higher in early trading, bucking a 0.4 percent drop in the European sector.

 For Cosmo shareholders, the deal effectively means owning 20 percent of Salix, worth $8.7 billion at current market prices, as well as tapping into future cash flow.